truncgil/parabol/README.md

 ## Partners

 Each of our partners can help you craft a beautiful, well-architected project.
-Feel free to get in [contact](https://akaunting.com/contact) with us to become a partner.
+Feel free to get in [contact](https://parabol.truncgil.com/contact) with us to become a partner.

-* [Creative Tim](https://www.creative-tim.com) is our design partner since Akaunting 2.0 version.
+* [Creative Tim](https://www.creative-tim.com) is our design partner since Parabol 2.0 version.
 They create beautiful UI Kits, Templates, and Dashboards built on top of Bootstrap, Vue.js, React, Angular, Node.js, and Laravel.

 ## Sponsors

-Support Akaunting by becoming a sponsor on [Patreon](https://www.patreon.com/akaunting).
+Support Parabol by becoming a sponsor on [Patreon](https://www.patreon.com/parabol).
 Your logo will show up here with a link to your website.

 ## License

-Akaunting is released under the [GPLv3 license](LICENSE.txt).
+Parabol is released under the [GPLv3 license](LICENSE.txt).